opsmatic/puppet-opsmatic/README.md

 You can get these credentials from https://beta.opsmatic.com/docs/agent-installation.

-It is possible to specify a list of paths that should not be monitored by the agent, via the variable `$paths_ignore`:

-    class { 'opsmatic::agent':
-      paths_ignore => ['/etc/alternatives'],
-    }

-For a more in depth explanation of `$paths_ignore`, please visit the documentation in https://beta.opsmatic.com/docs/agent-configuration.

 Finally, if you ever want to purge the Opsmatic Agent or the Puppet Reporter from your hosts, use the following:

     class { 'opsmatic::puppet_reporter':